 example of case file

-Amongst the historic files on the database are some of the children who arrived in Britain on the Kindertransport, these historic records detail names of parents, home towns, transport arrived on, information on families and schooling once they had arrived in Britian as well as financial and other assistance received from World Jewish Relief.
+Amongst the historic files on the database are some of the children who arrived in Britain on the Kindertransport, these historic records detail names of parents, home towns, transport arrived on, information on families and schooling once they had arrived in Britain as well as financial and other assistance received from World Jewish Relief.
 The documents contain photographs and forms of identification such as certificates and passports.

 In 1945, World Jewish Relief were responsible for bringing over 732 mainly child survivors of concentration camps known as ‘The Boys’ and our database holds their details.
 We also have a displaced persons file.